 During ski season, you will find us patrolling the mountain from open to close, seven days a week.
 Regardless of conditions, we are out on the hill inspecting equipment, checking snow and grooming conditions, looking for hazards, helping injured patrons, and promoting safe skiing and riding.

 All of our Patrollers are members of the National Ski Patrol.
 We receive extensive training in Outdoor Emergency Care, a specialized form of First Aid similar to Emergency Medical Technician training, but with special emphasis on outdoor sports injuries.
 Many of our Patrollers are also certified Emergency Medical Technicians, Nurses, or Doctors.

 Our Ski Patrol opens the mountain every morning by riding and inspecting each lift.
-We ski or snowmobile all trails before opening them to customers.
+We ski all trails before opening them to customers.
 We check for snow and grooming conditions as well as for any hazards that may be present.

 Once the mountain is open to the public, we spend the morning training and working on mountain improvements.

 Since it is essential that we are always prepared for any incident that could occur on the mountain, we commit several hours a day to checking and maintaining on-hill and First Aid Room equipment, and to reviewing and improving emergency plans and procedures.

 We also inspect the lifts and trails throughout the day, promoting safe skiing and riding along the way.

 This is a combination of paid, volunteers and students.
 We are very fortunate to have such a large group and feel that we have a great deal of friendship and respect for one another.
 As always in life, new opportunities arise, which take our members to different jobs, towns or lifestyles.
 Therefore, we are always looking for new recruits to join our team.

 Our Ski Patrol is comprised of paid, volunteer, and young adult patroller positions.
 If you are interested in applying for a position with the Ski Patrol, please email [email protected].